ZeldOcarina/nu-dentistry/about-us.md

   columns: '1'
   superheading:
   heading: AFFORDABLE LUXURY DENTAL OFFICE IN HOUSTON, TX
-  text: WE’RE DEDICATED TO PROVIDING YOU WITH THE BEST DENTAL EXPERIENCE, EVERY TIME.
+  text: WE’RE DEDICATED TO PROVIDING YOU WITH THE BEST DENTAL EXPERIENCE, EVERY TIME
   content: "At Nu Dentistry, we're prepared to give you a dental experience unlike
     any you've ever had.
 From the moment you walk through our front doors, our kind and caring staff greet you with a smile and streamline the check-in process.
 You'll